 Who are eligible to apply for the AWO subvention?

 Organisations that meet the following criteria are eligible to apply for the subvention:

 (1) The organisation must be:

 (2) The organisation must also be a charitable institution or trust of a public character that is exempt from tax under section 88 of the Inland Revenue Ordinance (Cap.
-112) (Rehoming partners of AFCD who did not have charitable status when joining the scheme prior to March 2017 are exempted from this requirement).
+112) (Rehoming partners of AFCD who joined the animal rehome scheme prior to March 2017 may be exempted from this requirement).

 (4) The organisation must be well-managed and properly constituted with good record keeping and accounting systems.

 (5) Organisations charging an adoption or re-homing fee must possess an exemption from holding an animal trader licence under section 5A of the Public Health (Animals and Birds) (Trading and Breeding) Regulations (Cap.
 139B).
 For rehoming partners of AFCD animal rehome scheme that cannot meet the requirement as stated in (2), at least one individual acting on behalf of the organisation must possess the individual exemption.

 Only those applications that are project-based and directly related to the promotion of animal welfare and proper animal management will be considered.
 Examples of programmes that have received subvention funding in the past include (but not limited to):

 - Programmes to enhance public awareness on responsible pet ownership, animal welfare and adoption

 - Programmes to assist AWOs to run rehoming schemes, such as provision of preventive veterinary medical care (including desexing) and food for rehoming animals